Primary navigation

 Launch VS Code from inside WSL

-For a detailed walkthrough, follow the official VS Code WSL tutorial.
+For step-by-step instructions, see the official VS Code WSL tutorial.

 Prerequisites